-The dashboard keeps agents and their superiors aware of how many outstanding tickets exist, and track the relevant metrics of support performance.
+The dashboard keeps agents and their superiors aware of how many outstanding tickets exist, and tracks the relevant metrics of support performance.

-And, as before, Freshworks has ‘gamification’, where scoreboards are maintained for a group of agents, and ‘badges’ are awarded for those performing best.
+And, as before, Freshworks has ‘gamification’, where scoreboards are maintained for a group of agents, and ‘badges’ are awarded to those performing best.

-How this might incentivise a workforce might depend on their age and other motivations, but it is available as an option for those that wish to implement it.
+How this might incentivize a workforce will depend on their age and other motivations, but it is available as an option for those that wish to implement it.

 Where the Freshworks tools excel is that they are easy to follow and understand, and Freshservice is, therefore, a good choice for those that need to deploy a system rapidly.